-Gluten-free gingerbread cookies are by far my favorite Christmas cookie on our website.
+Gluten-free gingerbread cookies are by far my favorite GF Christmas cookie recipe to make.
 This recipe is rich yet delicate.
-Gingerbread is easy to make and a classic for a reason.
+Gingerbread is a classic for a reason.
 The perfect mix of soft gingerbread dough and just the right amount of snap and structure.
+You can decorate with royal icing, decorative stamps, or use sanding sugar for a custom look

 This post may include affiliate links.
 Please read my disclosure policy.

-If you enjoyed our gluten-free gingerbread spice cake, then this recipe is for you.
+If you enjoyed my gluten-free gingerbread cake recipe, then this GF cookie is for you.
 But if you need more reasons, here are a few reasons why we love this recipe.

 Jump to: